(Frequently Asked Questions)

 What if I am on probation during the time of registration?

-You are not eligible to apply.
+You are eligible to apply after 90 days of employment.

 I am a grandparent/relative/foster care parent/adopted parent of the child, can I still benefit from the Childcare Fund Programs?